 The Need for Attention

+The need to feel recognized can manifest in strange ways and sometimes it takes on bizarre forms.
+Right now, countless people everywhere are crying out to be noticed.
 They dress outlandishly, put rings in the most unlikely places and tattoos all over their bodies.

 They get onto stages and sing out their desperation to the unseen millions who clamour to listen to them and identify with them.